Scheduled MonumentsEnglandEvesham Abbey (remains of)

 What is Evesham Abbey (remains of)?

-Evesham Abbey is a Benedictine monastery founded in the tenth century, traditionally dated to 985, making it one of the significant religious houses of medieval Worcestershire.
+Evesham Abbey is a Benedictine monastery founded in the tenth century in Worcestershire, becoming one of the most significant religious houses in medieval England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005297.

 Who is responsible for protecting Evesham Abbey (remains of)?